-•Within 24 hours prior to the start of construction, a NMFS- and USFWS-approved biologist shall conduct a preconstruction survey for CRLF within the bounds of the work area.
+•Within 24 hours prior to the start of construction, a NMFS and United States Fish and Wildlife Service (USFWS)-approved biologist shall conduct a preconstruction survey for CRLF within the bounds of the work area.
+The biologist shall be on-site during all activities that may result in take of California red-legged frogs (CRLF).

-•The NMFS- and USFWS-approved biologist shall have stop work authority for all project activities to protect CRLF and shall be given the authority to communicate with the USFWS if they exercise such authority.
+•The NMFS and USFWS-approved biologist shall have stop work authority for all project activities to protect CRLF and shall be given the authority to communicate with the USFWS if they exercise such authority.

-•If CRLF are detected during preconstruction surveys, or during the course of work, any work in the vicinity that may threaten CRLF shall stop.
-The NMFS- and USFWS-approved biologist shall then determine the best course of action.
+• If CRLF are detected during preconstruction surveys, or during the course of work, any work in the vicinity that may threaten CRLF shall stop.
+The NMFS and USFWS-approved biologist shall then determine the best course of action.
 If possible, the CRLF will be monitored and allowed to leave the area of its own volition.
 However, if the CRLF is unlikely to fully relocate out of the work area on their own in a reasonable timeframe, or if they cannot leave the area without exposure to other risks (e.g. predation); the individual(s) shall be captured and relocated.